The Best Exercises for Pectus Excavatum

 This image has an empty alt attribute; its file name is pectus-pot-belly.webp

-Most people with Pectus Excavatum usually present with weak upper back muscles that cause forward posture and rounded shoulders.
+Most people with Pectus Excavatum present with weak upper back muscles that lead to forward posture and rounded shoulders.
 A hunched posture makes someone look less attractive overall and also contributes to the 'pot-belly' effect.
-In addition, it negatively affects shoulder joint mobility and strength, priming you for injuries in the gym.
+In addition, it negatively affects shoulder joint mobility and strength, putting you at greater risk of injury in the gym.

-The Vacuum Bell is one the best tools to fix slouched posture in pectus, as the sunken sternum pulls the spine forward.
-Using the Vacuum Bell to elevate the sternum and then combining it with stretching and strengthening exercises is super effective at fixing hunched posture with pectus.
+The Vacuum Bell is one of the best tools for correcting slouched posture in pectus, as a sunken sternum pulls the spine forward.
+Using the Vacuum Bell to elevate the sternum, then combining it with stretching and strengthening exercises, is super effective at fixing hunched posture with pectus.

 The best exercises for this are those that target the muscles that pull the shoulders back.
 These include: the rear delts, rhomboids, lats, and rotator cuff muscles.
 For the back, the seated row and seated lat pull-down work well.
-I recommend using a neutral grip on all of these because it's easier on the shoulder joint and hits the rotator cuffs as well.
+I recommend using a neutral grip on all of these because it's easier on the shoulder joint and also targets the rotator cuffs.

-Along with the back, we also need to strengthen the weak and stretched rotator cuff muscles, which are responsible for pulling the shoulders back.
-Rotator cuff exercises are probably the best method to prevent injury to your shoulders, as well as improve posture, I recommend everyone to do them, regardless of if you have Pectus.
+Along with the back, we also need to strengthen the weak, stretched rotator cuff muscles, which help pull the shoulders back.
+Rotator cuff exercises are probably the best way to prevent shoulder injuries and improve posture.
+I recommend everyone do them, regardless of whether you have Pectus.

-For rotator cuff exercises, I recommend face-pulls and YTWL's.
-When doing face pulls, you can attached two ropes to the machine to make one longer one.
+For rotator cuff exercises, I recommend face-pulls and YTWLs.
+When doing face pulls, you can attach two ropes to the machine to make one longer one.
 This lets your hands be wider apart, allowing a better range of motion at the rotator cuff.
 Also, try using a pronated grip (elbows down, thumbs facing you).
-This is more effective at targeting the rotator cuff, as you are doing the movement in an externally rotated position.
+This is more effective at targeting the rotator cuff because you are performing the movement in an externally rotated position.

 Chest exercises